craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - [ x ] Check the Basement
 - [ x ] Save the Newly Weds
 - [  ] ~~Clean up the Inn & Set up in there~~
-	- (  ) Find Lenny or Find his new spot
+	- (  ) Find Lenny or Torrin
-	- (  ) Handle Undead prevention
+	- (  ) Handle Undead prevention (see *Veinlock Gate*)
 	- (  ) Improve travel capability?
+- [  ] Get a 100gp pearl for Identify

 We bought potions from Grom, he should be getting a new supply soon though.
 We want to deal with the newlyweds before we go deal with the basement.
 Dealing with the Newlyweds was a bit of trouble, but we figured it out by following the ritual works, and we got a little necklace of protection.

 We found the *Veinlock Gate*, and it seems like Torrin wanted to open it up, he was talking about whispers behind it, and then he went on to talk about all the magic items we got.
 Torrin mentioned a Grimoire he was using.
 "The tower calls to me", he moved out of the Inn at some point.

+Soju knows that the *Sunken Pyre* and the *Silver Grove* are places on the island, in the Lizardkin territory and the Apekin territory.

+The Amulet of Twofold Drowning is related to the Grung somehow.

 ## Stats